Concealment in Family Systems

 despair

-From a systemic perspective, what is hidden does not necessarily disappear.
+From a systemic perspective, what remains hidden does not necessarily disappear emotionally.

-Family Constellations explores how concealed events and unspoken experiences may continue influencing later generations through unconscious loyalties, emotional entanglements, relationship patterns, anxiety, symptoms, addictions, or unexplained emotional burdens.
+Family Constellations explores how concealed trauma and unresolved experiences may continue affecting later generations through emotional patterns, anxiety, relationship difficulties, addiction, emotional burden, or unexplained suffering.

 Why Families Conceal